RobotGarden/github-intro/forking.md

 1. Make sure your local master is up-to-date with upstream/master, as described above.
 1. Switch to the feature branch.
 1. Rebase and fix any conflicts.
 Use Actions > Continue Rebase if there were conflicts, do not commit.
-1. Commit any changes necessary to fix the conflicts.
 1. Create a pull request from the feature branch using these parameters:

 Submit via remote: origin: https://www.github.com